cicerohen/cicerohen/README.md

 # I'm Cícero Viana,

-a Brazilian software developer with +9 years of experience.
+a software developer with +9 years of experience.
 I’m a professional engaged with quality and best practices on the development of user interfaces to web and mobile apps.

 In the last 4 years, I have been learning and working with ReactJS and its